Audience Growth

 • Post content related to your niche.
 Even if it’s tempting to jump on every trend you can, you’re not going to build a steady following if your Shorts are completely unrelated to what you’re spending most of your time posting on your channel.

 • Check the competition, but don’t copy them.
-Look at what creators in your niche are doing, find out what works, and think about how you can put your own spin on it.
+Watch YouTube Shorts from creators in your niche, find out what works, and think about how you can put your own spin on it.
+For example, tech YouTubers do a lot of unboxings, fashion creators share try-on hauls, and fitness influencers share bite-sized workouts.

 How can I make my YouTube Shorts popular?